 Physical Activity Lab

 Low levels of physical activity are considered a key public health problem.
 Our research explores how and why physical and sedentary 'activities' are (or are not) practised in everyday lives in different social contexts, using a range of methods, from accelerometry-based activity monitoring to mobile ethnography.
-We are also interested in practices related to physical activity, including travel and diet.
+We are also interested in practices related to physical activity, including travel.

 The Physical Activity Lab provides opportunities for undergraduate and postgraduate students to become involved in our research, and we welcome enquiries.
 Please contact Tessa Pollard.